distributed1/LAB001-colrecom-directory/docs/adr/0001-high-level-content-and-recommendation-design.md

 ## Context

+We are requested to build a headless platform to allow users to create content, visualize this content in the catalog and be able to recommend content with a simple 0-5 points score.

 Our fictional scenario requires high availability and performance.
 We expect 80/100 of reads vs. updates,

 ## Decision

-We are choosing a CQRS distributed approach in this context.
+We are choosing a CQRS distributed approach.
 We will count on a Content Management Service that will be responsive to manage the creation and update of the content and recommendations.
 This service will have a relational storage system.

 The catalog will provide a calculated view of the content for the users.
 We will choose no-relational storage for this view.